 Disclaimer: This content is provided for informational purposes only and is not intended as legal advice.
 You are responsible for your own compliance with laws and regulations.

-As a retailer, tracking and managing your inventory is arguably the most important piece of the compliance puzzle—but the process is a lot more complicated than meets the eye.
+As a cannabis dispensary operator, tracking and managing your inventory is arguably the most important piece of the compliance puzzle—but the process is a lot more complicated than meets the eye.
 After all, a cannabis plant is not sold on its own; a single plant is often broken up and used in separate products, and different plants can be combined to produce edibles.
-Complexities aside, seed-to-sale tracking means you’re under strict obligation to report exactly how much of each plant you’ve bought and sold.

 Once you’re approved for a recreational license, you’ll be given traceability credentials to purchase the tags you’ll need to track each regulated product.

-However, your journey doesn’t end with traceability credentials.
-Besides recording seed-to-sale data for every product you buy and sell, you’ll also be required to submit these records to your state’s reporting system on a daily basis.
+But, your journey doesn’t end with traceability credentials.
+Besides keeping track of your cannabis inventory on the state tracking system, you will also be required to submit sale records to the system, often on a real-time basis.
 This process can be slow and inefficient, but the right software solution will save you time and headaches.